WISDOM FOR LIVING DAILY DEVOTIONAL

 Luke 10:40 says, “But Martha was distracted with much serving, and she approached Him and said, ‘Lord, do You not care that my sister has left me to serve alone?
 Therefore tell her to help me” (New King James Version).
 Martha believed Mary was wrong and she was right!

 However, Jesus corrected Martha and said, “Martha, Martha, you are worried and troubled about many things.
 But one thing is needed, and Mary has chosen that good part, which will not be taken away from her” (verses 41-42 New King James Version).
 Mary chose the good part!
 She chose to listen to the Word of Jesus above everything else.
 She had the right priority.

 You must not be like Martha, who was worried and troubled about many things and couldn’t sit at the feet of Jesus to listen to His Word.
 As I have said, cooking in the kitchen for Jesus was not bad, but Martha was doing the right thing at the wrong time.

-Notice that it wasn’t Jesus that exposed the wrong priority of Martha; she exposed herself by asking Jesus to tell her sister to come to help her in the kitchen.
-“But Martha was worrying over the big dinner she was preparing.
+Note that it wasn’t Jesus that exposed Martha’s wrong priority; she exposed herself by asking Jesus to tell her sister to come to help her in the kitchen.
+“But Martha was distracted by the big dinner she was preparing.
 She came to Jesus and said, ‘Lord, doesn’t it seem unfair to you that my sister just sits here while I do all the work?
-Tell her to come and help me’” (verse 40 New Living Translation).
+Tell her to come and help me’” (Luke 10:40 New Living Translation).
 Jesus only seized the opportunity to show her the right priority.

 1 John 5:14-15 says, “Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
 And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him” (New King James Version).